 The view looking down from the Ho Chi Minh Trail by motorbike is an image of Vietnam I will forever remember.
 It goes down as equal first with the steep rice terraces of Ha Giang.

 Read: Motorbike Ha Giang in Far North Vietnam (coming soon)

 Hailstorms and Thunder on the Ho Chi Minh Trail by Motorbike

 By early afternoon the conditions take a turn.
-What was a clear blue sky had developed into a thick dark grey blanket of clouds.
-First the cold mountainous rain, then comes the hail.
+What was a clear blue sky has turned into a thick blanket of clouds.
+First the cold rain, then comes the hail.
 This is my first ever experience of riding a motorbike in a hail storm.
 When it seems to reach its peak intensity the thunder and lightning come down on us too.

 Motor biking through the cold rain in the mountains is exceptionally uncomfortable.
 I throw on my only jacket while soaked and shivering with the cold.
 Looking for a place to rest and wait out the rain is unsuccessful, the jungle gives no comforts.

 For more disaster travel read: Surviving the Thakhek Motorbike Loop in Laos

 Hail beating down on the fuel tank and rain drenching all the possessions in by backpack we push on through the storm.
 After another hour the sky finally starts to clear up and the visibility reaches beyond 20 meters again.

 Over the next hour the jungle warms under the tropical sun.
 As the rain evaporates the jungle releases clouds from down below.
 It is yet another amazing sight in Vietnam.